apoorvareddy612/lumaa-spring-2025-ai-ml/README.md

   source venv/bin/activate
   ```
 ### Install Dependencies:
-Once the virtual environment is activated, install the project dependencies by running:
+Once the virtual environment is activated.
+Inside the directory, install the project dependencies by running:
  ```bash
  pip install -r requirements.txt
  ```
+---
+## Dataset

+- **Source**: The dataset used for the recommendation system comes from [Kaggle](https://www.kaggle.com/datasets/cryptexcode/mpst-movie-plot-synopses-with-tags/data?select=mpst_full_data.csv).
+It contains a collection of titles, plot synopsis and tags
+- **Steps to Load**:
+  - Download the dataset from [this link](https://www.kaggle.com/datasets/cryptexcode/mpst-movie-plot-synopses-with-tags/data?select=mpst_full_data.csv).
+  - Place the dataset file (`mpst_full_data.csv`) in the `/data` directory.
+  - Unzip the dataset
+  - The dataset includes columns such as `imdb_id`, `title`, `plot_synopsis`, and `tags`.
+  - If necessary, preprocess the dataset by cleaning missing values or removing duplicates.

+---
 ### Running code
 In this repository follow below : \
 **two folders :** data and src \